About

 Have your own clean-with-kids hacks?
 I'd love to hear them — let's share the wisdom.

-My beloved dog Lola, who passed away this year, was a shedder.
+My beloved dog Lola, who passed away in 2025, was a shedder.
 My other dog, Hela, doesn’t shed, but she’s a magnet for everything—twigs, sand, mud, foxtails… you name it.
 Add elementary school children in a forest school, many playdates, living close to the beach, and many visiting dogs, and keeping a mostly clean home can be a challenge!
 Here’s how I manage it without losing my mind:

 We have two Eufy robot vacuums.
 They’re basic compared to the high-end models, but durable, low-profile (so they don’t get stuck under furniture), quiet, and excellent at collecting dog hair.